-*Disclaimer: We are providing information here that may not be accurate or complete when you view it; you should not rely on this summary but check with the state licensing authorities to get complete and up-to-date information.
-Please select a state from the Dental Licensure Map for additional state licensure requirement information.
+*Disclaimer: This information reflects ADA policy; you should check with specific state licensing authorities to get complete and up-to-date information regarding their licensure by credentials requirements.
+Select a state from the Dental Licensure Map for additional state licensure requirement information.

 - Accept pathways that allow for licensure without completing an additional clinical examination, e.g., by credentials, reciprocity, and/or endorsement.

 - Consider participation in licensure compacts

 - Implement specialty licensure by credentials and/or specialty licensure to facilitate licensure portability of dental specialists.

 - Make provisions available for a limited or volunteer license for dentists who wish to provide services without compensation to critical needs populations within a state in which they are not already licensed.

 - Make provisions available for limited teaching permits for faculty members at teaching facilities and dental programs accredited by the Commission on Dental Accreditation.